tbre90/Breakout/README.md

 If you use another compiler you'll have to check vbuild.ps1 for the arguments I pass to cl.

+You'll also need an asset for the ball hit sound, or you could just comment that part out.
+(the game expects the asset to be in a c-array)

 ## Run

 Just run the .exe (found in the \Build directory) from the command line.
+(or run it in visual studio)

 Reset the game with CTRL + R.

-The game is not yet finished, so there may be bugs, or things not yet implemented.
+There may be bugs, or things not yet implemented.